The Weekend Guide (for locals only)

-El Cuyo and Rio Lagartos for the quiet seaside
+El Cuyo, San Felipe and Rio Lagartos for the quiet seaside

-If you like being near the sea and in a quiet place you might just love these two destinations.
-Both of these are near the tip of the Yucatan Peninsula.
-There is very little international tourism that make it to these parts but that does not mean you should not visit.
+If you like being near the sea and in a quiet place you might just love these destinations.
+These are near the tip of the Yucatan Peninsula.
+There is very little international tourism that makes it to these parts but that does not mean you should not visit.
 Because it is more of local place, prices will be lower and good for residents to spend time here.

 El Cuyo for the weekend

 El Cuyo is a small fishing village on a strip of land with a bay behind it.
 This small village is a favorite weekend getaway for many residents of Merida and some of Playa Del Carmen.
 The beaches are nice and wide here.
 The water is not as turquoise as the Caribbean since this is rounding the peninsula and you are getting the darker waters of the gulf.
 But that does not mean you cannot enjoy this beach.

 There are many nice rentals to spend a day or two for the weekend.
 Since there are only about three restaurants here it is good to come prepared with some snacks and is why we prefer a house rental over one of the basic hotels here.
 Be prepared for a quiet laid back place and a slower drive here since it accessible by backroads.
 This is the charm of this place.
 For more on visiting El Cuyo see our guide here.